Cy Schneider: Carson-Roberts Agency

 He joined the Carson-Roberts Agency in Los Angeles in 1953 and later on became the president of the company until 1970 when it was bought by Ogilvy & Mather, where Schneider would work for the next 10 years.
 In 1954, he was an Account Manager for Mattel in the Carson-Roberts Agency.
 In that same year Mattel spent $500,000 to sponsor the Mickey Mouse Club.
 Schneider was the first person to film a toy commercial.
 From 1978 to 1980, Schneider was Ogilvy & Mather's senior vice president in New York City.

 Nickelodeon

 In 1980, Warner-Amex Satellite Entertainment Network hired Schneider to be the president of the then-new Nickelodeon network.
-Despite introducing popular programs such as You Can't Do That on Television to the lineup in 1981, Nickelodeon operated at a loss of $10 million dollars, and at one point had the lowest number of viewers compared to other cable channels by 1984.
+Despite introducing popular programs such as You Can't Do That on Television to the lineup in 1981, Nickelodeon operated at a loss of $10 million, and at one point had the lowest number of viewers compared to other cable channels by 1984.
 In 1983, Bob Pittman was made head of MTV Networks and Schneider was not comfortable with his "idiotic" approach to "home-based" television.
 As a result, Schneider left the network in early 1984.